cad324/Cornell-Thrift-Project/documents/design-journey.md

 * Realized that the way the events table was set up was not going to be sufficient for the website so how to completely restructure it can create 3 tables (similar to the images, tags, and image_tags tables from Project 3).
 This created a lot of complications and required me to redo and rethink how to do the SQL queries for the events page.

+* Still struggling with the CSS layout of events page.
+There are a lot of parts involved and it has been difficult to make it look the way I want it to.

 --- <!-- ^^^ Milestone 3; vvv FINAL SUBMISSION-->